o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 There are two gems with sample robots: `ProteusRobot` and `RosRobotSample`.
 Additionally, *Panda Franka* robot is included within `Ros2RoboticManipulationTemplate` project Template.
 We propose to create a new Gem, `RosRobotSamples`, with three sample robots: `Proteus`, `Panda Franka`, and `Husarion ROSBot XL`.

 #### Consequences for users
 All projects using `ProteusRobot` Gem will require an easy update: changing the required Gem name.
 All asset names (*prefabs*) and paths will remain unchanged, but not necessarily names and paths of each low-level asset (a mesh file or a texture).
 There is a risk that someone in some project uses these.
-Such project will require manual fixes or old version of some Gems.
+Such project will require manual fixes or the old version of the Gem.

 ## ROS2 Gem